vordonez6/shaping-quantum/content/braids/index.md

 \\(B\_{3}\\), which has 3 strands, we're going to need \\(\sigma\_{1},\sigma\_{2}\\), and their respective inverses.
-We can generalize \\(\sigma\_{i}\\) by saying that it along with its inverse deal with the \\(i^{th}\\), and the \\(i^{th} +1\\) strings, as shown in Figure 3.1.2 below.
+We can generalize \\(\sigma\_{i}\\) by saying that it along with its inverse deal with the \\(i^{th}\\), and the \\(i^{th} +1\\) strings, as shown in Figure "Braid Generators" below.

 <div class="centered_image">
 {{< paige/figure caption="Braid Generators" >}}